JonasMPN/BAthesis/README.md

 # BA thesis
 Vortex detection in a 2-dimensional flow field using deep neuronal networks.
 NOTE:
-The files in "external_code" are imported files which I therefore did not develop.
-Only the files in "own_code" belong to me.
+The files coco_eval, coco_utils, engine, transforms and utils have not been created by me.

 ## data_evaluation.py
 This file provides functionalities to: